AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 Removes the specified user from a server.

-Once a user is removed from a server, this user is removed from the channels within the server as well.
+Once a user is removed from a server, they are automatically removed all of that server's channels as well.

 ### HTTP request